-At a bare minimum, you are required to have a full-functional account set-up at Google +, Twitter, Facebook, Pinterest.
+At a bare minimum, you are required to have a full-functional account set up on Google +, Twitter, Facebook, and Pinterest.
 And LinkedIn

 But just an account with zero followers is not going to make Google’s pulse racing.
 You need to do whatever it takes to acquire thousands of fans, followers, and likes.
 That’s what makes you look like a brand.